 Ptosis is a drooping of the upper eyelid and can be present in one or both eyes.
 The eyelid may droop only slightly or it may cover the pupil entirely, restricting and even blocking the normal field of vision.
-Ptosis can be present at birth (congenital) or occur later in life.
+Ptosis1 can be present at birth (congenital) or occur later in life.
 In congenital ptosis, the upper eyelid creases may appear asymmetrical.

 In adults, the most common cause of ptosis is the separation or stretching of the levator muscle tendon from the eyelid.
 The levator muscle is responsible for lifting the eyelid.
 This separation may be occur due to the natural aging process or it may be the result of a cataract surgery, another eye surgery or an injury.

 Adult ptosis may also be related to a complication of other diseases–specifically those involving the levator muscle or its nerve supply, such as neurological and muscular diseases and, in rare cases, tumors of the eye socket.
-Some other medical conditions that are associated with a drooping eyelid include:
+Some other medical conditions that are associated with a drooping eyelid2 include:

 In most cases, ptosis is an age-related condition and does not pose a serious problem.
 However, any change in the eye should be monitored.
 A drooping eyelid should be promptly examined if one eyelid suddenly droops or closes, if the droopy eyelid is accompanied by double vision or pain, and/or if vision is impaired.